v3il/hgf-helper/README.md

 7. On the `chrome://extensions/` page, enable developer mode, add the unpacked extension by specifying the project folder

 ## Disclaimer
-There have been many changes to the channel in the last few months and only hgf knows what will be changed and when (anti-cheat screen, minigame set, daily game limit, etc).
+**Using the extension comes with inherent risks, and users should exercise caution.**
-The author of the extension is not responsible for any strikes received on the channel. \
+The author of the extension is not responsible for any strikes received on the channel.
-**Use the extension at your own risk!**